oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/free_modules.md

 ## Types

-The abstract supertype for all finitely presented modules over commutative rings in OSCAR is `ModuleFP{T}`.
+All OSCAR types for finitely presented modules over commutative rings belong to the abstract type `ModuleFP{T}`.
-For free modules, OSCAR provides the abstract type `AbstractFreeMod{T} <: ModuleFP{T}` and its concrete descendant `FreeMod{T <: RingElem}`.
+For free modules, OSCAR provides the abstract subtype `AbstractFreeMod{T} <: ModuleFP{T}` and its concrete descendant `FreeMod{T <: RingElem}`.

+!!! note
+    The `FreeMod` type is designed so that it allows for the caching of incoming and outgoing homomorphisms when executing functions.
+The `direct_sum` function discussed in this section provides an example.

 ## Constructor